Nov 25, 2024

 by Maureen Rubin | Dec 17, 2021

-pregnant woman in labor Photo Source: Adobe Stock Image
+A woman in labor leaning forward on a hospital bed, experiencing contractions.
+Photo Source: Adobe Stock Image

 “This is a very sad case,” said one judge during oral argument before the Ninth Circuit Court of Appeals.
 “But it all comes down to tolling,” he concluded as the court heard an appeal from a mentally ill, homeless woman whose baby died after jail personnel ignored her labor and delayed taking her to the hospital.
 Her newborn baby was delivered but died soon after.